Uberspace/manual/source/basics-ssh.rst

 Older versions of Windows do not include a SSH client by default, but there are plenty of options, `PuTTY <http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html>`_ probably being the choice of most Windows users.

-If you want or need to use PuTTY, please refer to our :ref:`PuTTY guide <putty>`.
+If you want or need to use PuTTY, please refer to our :doc:`PuTTY guide <putty>`.

 .. _ssh-advanced-topics: